-Born in Paris, Robert Desnos (1900-1945) was at the vanguard of Surrealism, and was one of the first poets to explore automatic writing.
-His early poems appeared in Litterature, with his work singled out for particular praise by Breton in the Surrealist Manifesto and in Nadja.
-Little interested in Marxism, Desnos instead leaned instead towards the poetry of desire, and between 1920 and 1930 published eight collections, as well as a novel, Liberty or Love.
+Born in Paris, Robert Desnos (1900-1945) stood at the vanguard of Surrealism, and was one of the first poets to explore techniques of automatic writing.
+His early poems appeared in Littérature, where his work singled out for particular praise by Breton both in the Surrealist Manifesto, and in Nadja.
+Little interested in Marxism, Desnos leaned instead towards the poetry of desire, and between 1920 and 1930 published eight verse collections, as well as a novel, Liberty or Love.

-Desnos was castigated by Breton for his journalism and orthodox 'talent' in the second Manifeste, and in 1930 the poet was expelled from the Surrealist group.
-During the next decade Desnos undertook increasingly commercial assignments, including radio work, and in 1933 his poem La grande complainte de Fantomas was set to music by Kurt Weill and broadcast in France, although sadly no recording survives.
+Desnos would later be castigated by Breton for his journalism and orthodox 'talent' in the second Manifeste, and in 1930 the poet found himself expelled from the Surrealist group.
+During the next decade Desnos undertook increasingly commercial assignments, radio work included, and in 1933 his poem La grande complainte de Fantômas was set to music by Kurt Weill and broadcast in France.
+Unfortunately no recording survives.

 12. ANDRE BRETON Interview (10.18)